Givaudan’s Chef’s CouncilHong Kong 2010

 (umai = delicious, mi = taste) One of the five basic tastes along with sweet, sour, bitter, salty.
 Umami is described as savoury taste and is characteristic of stocks, fonds, broths and cooked meats. (koku = rich, mi = taste) Kokumi goes beyond the taste effects of salt and umami to bring richness, body, thickness, lingering and depth.

 One of the five basic tastes along with sweet, sour, bitter, salty.
 Umami is described as savoury taste and is characteristic of stocks, fonds, broths and cooked meats.

-A good illustration of how Givaudan’s Chef’s Council can trigger an avenue of research and product development is the groundbreaking innovation that came out of this event.
-We set out to better understand the two Japanese culinary concepts of ‘umami’ and ‘kokumi’ and their relevance to cuisines globally.
 After the event, we went through the findings in order to explore these concepts of richness in greater depth.
 Ultimately, this led to our launch of TasteSolutions® Richness.

 Richness is brought about through a complex blend of taste and aroma components working in harmony to provide a soothing, succulent and desirable taste profile.
 The Givaudan’s Chef’s Council allowed us to develop Richness technologies and products to close the gap between authentic home cooking and the taste experience at shelf.